01 of 14

 How to Get to Fisherman's Wharf

 Fisherman's Wharf is about halfway between the Golden Gate and Bay Bridges.
-The historic "F" waterfront trolley goes there, and the cable car stop at Mason and Bay (about a block away) is less busy than the one at Hyde Street below Ghirardelli Square, but the best way to get here depends on where you're coming from.
-Check out all the other options.
+The historic "F" waterfront trolley goes there, and the cable car stop at Mason and Bay (about a block away) is less busy than the one at Hyde Street below Ghirardelli Square.

 If you're driving, expect to pay exorbitant rates for parking.
 Scarce parking meters have a one-hour limit, and non-metered spots require a resident permit.